 In Kenya, the number of child-headed households has increased dramatically, due to HIV/AIDS, leaving children orphaned and without anyone to take care of them or their siblings; not uncommonly up to eight brothers and sisters.
 Many of these children are also ostracised and excluded from the local community, due to the stigma associated with HIV and AIDS.
 As a result, the children’s living conditions seriously deteriorate, as does their health, leaving behind malnourished and neglected children with no support or chance of a future.

-Your help, as a volunteer in Kenya, is vital for these children and other marginalised groups of individuals, such as widows and street children to build a better life and support themselves.
+Your help, as a volunteer on the Kenya Community Outreach project, is vital for these children and other marginalised groups of individuals, such as widows and street children to build a better life and support themselves.

 Some of the volunteer work you may be involved with:

 - Vocational training: Help young adults by teaching them skills such as basic IT and computer training.